 A closer look at macro trends that are likely to shape the trading environment in the coming months

 Previous editions of Global Macro Outlook

-This material, intended for the exclusive use by the recipients who are allowed to receive this document under the applicable laws and regulations of the relevant jurisdictions, was produced by, and the opinions expressed are those of, Manulife Investment Management as of the date of this publication, and are subject to change based on market and other conditions.
+This material is intended for the exclusive use of recipients in jurisdictions who are allowed to receive the material under their applicable law.
+The opinions expressed are those of the author(s) and are subject to change without notice.
+Our investment teams may hold different views and make different investment decisions.
+These opinions may not necessarily reflect the views of Manulife Investment Management.
 The information and/or analysis contained in this material has been compiled or arrived at from sources believed to be reliable, but Manulife Investment Management does not make any representation as to their accuracy, correctness, usefulness, or completeness and does not accept liability for any loss arising from the use of the information and/or analysis contained.
 The information in this material may contain projections or other forward-looking statements regarding future events, targets, management discipline, or other expectations, and is only current as of the date indicated.
 The information in this document, including statements concerning financial market trends, are based on current market conditions, which will fluctuate and may be superseded by subsequent market events or for other reasons.
 Manulife Investment Management disclaims any responsibility to update such information.

-This material has not been reviewed by, is not registered with any securities or other regulatory authority, and may, where appropriate, be distributed by the following Manulife entities in their respective jurisdictions.
-Additional information about Manulife Investment Management may be found at manulifeim.com/retail.
+This material has not been reviewed by, is not registered with any securities or other regulatory authority, and may, where appropriate, be distributed by Manulife Investment Management and its subsidiaries and affiliates, which includes the John Hancock Investment Management brand.